 Enjoy kayaking more than two miles of the gorgeous Crystal River, all within the Sleeping Bear Dunes National Lakeshore.

 Scroll down and see what you get for $25/person, including shuttle to/from river, kayaks with padded seat backs, variable length foot rests, and of course the rest of the gear you need – life jackets and paddles.
-You can start anytime between 9:00 am and 4:00 pm.
+You can start anytime between 12:00 noon and 3:00 pm.
 All reservations must be made online either in advance or when you arrive at our place.

 Crystal River is ideal for the entire family.